eclipse-datatools/.github/CONTRIBUTING.md

 [![Create Eclipse Development Environment for Data Tools](https://download.eclipse.org/oomph/www/setups/svg/Data_Tools_Platform.svg)](https://www.eclipse.org/setups/installer/?url=https://raw.githubusercontent.com/eclipse-datatools/datatools/master/releng/DataToolsConfiguration.setup&show=true "Click to open Eclipse-Installer Auto Launch or drag into your running installer")

-### 3. Pick an issue, fix it, and create a pull request.
+### 3. Identify an issue, fix it, and create a pull request.

+ * Plese include the full issue URL in the commit message.

+## Contract

-The developers and contributors use the [dtp dev list](https://accounts.eclipse.org/mailing-list/dtp-dev).
+Developers and contributors may use the [dtp dev list](https://accounts.eclipse.org/mailing-list/dtp-dev).
 Please subscribe if you have any technical questions.
+The issues list is monitored, so you are encouraged to ask for clarification on the issue itself.